-- Drain the liquid from the pimientos and pour in the diced pimientos.
+- Drain the liquid from the pimientos then pour in the diced pimientos.

 - Finely dice the jalapeno pepper.
 Remove seeds, stem, and the inside membrane if you want a more mild jalapeno flavor.
-Add the diced jalapenos to the mixing bowl.
+Then add the diced jalapenos to the mixing bowl.

 - Add in the chili powder, white pepper, and Worcestershire Sauce.

 - Mix everything well, scraping down the sides as needed.
 I use my flat metal attachment to get this job done.